 a man's hands in handcuffs and is arrested for assault and battery

-About Assault and Battery in Sarasota
+About Assault and Battery

 Unlike states that consider assault and battery a single crime, Florida law has separate definitions for each: